EscapeAltDelete/Repo/README.md

 2. Copy [this url](https://raw.githubusercontent.com/EscapeAltDelete/Repo/main/Repos/TrollApps.json), and click on "Add repo from clipboard".
 ![add repos](https://raw.githubusercontent.com/EscapeAltDelete/Repo/main/Images/Examples/Add-repo-from-clipboard.jpg)
 ### Disclaimer
-I am not the creator of these IPA's and, therefore, cannot provide support for them.
+I am not the creator of these IPA's and therefore cannot provide support for them.
 For any bug reports or support, visit the respective GitHub repositories of the developers.